-- Residential credits will apply at the rate of one Household Equivalent Unit (or part thereof if the credit is applied to, for example, a tiny house or minor dwelling) per connected service per existing allotment or independent dwelling unit - Non-residential credits will be calculated on the basis of the Gross Floor Area of the existing development, and converted to Household Equivalent Unit using the conversion factors set out in Table 7. - On subdivision of undeveloped land, historic credits of one Household Equivalent Unit per service connected per existing title will be allocated. - For existing non-residential buildings that are extended or demolished and rebuilt to the same or higher intensity, the assessment of credits will be based only on the existing development prior to rebuilding.
+- Residential credits will apply at the rate of one Household Equivalent Unit (or part thereof if the credit is applied to, for example, a tiny house or minor dwelling) per connected service per existing allotment or independent dwelling unit. - Non-residential credits will be calculated on the basis of the Gross Floor Area of the existing development, and converted to Household Equivalent Unit using the conversion factors set out in Table 7. - On subdivision of undeveloped land, historic credits of one HEU per service connected per existing title will be allocated. - For existing non-residential buildings that are extended or demolished and rebuilt to the same or higher intensity, the assessment of credits will be based only on the existing development prior to rebuilding.
 In order to earn such credits, the onus is on developers to prove the existing Gross Floor Area.
-This includes having a building consent for the removal of buildings. - For existing residential buildings that are demolished or destroyed, no development contributions will be payable provided that the same number of

-- independent dwelling units are rebuilt.
+This includes having a building consent for the removal of buildings. - For existing residential buildings that are demolished or destroyed, no development contributions will be payable provided that the same number of independent dwelling units are rebuilt.
 Any additional independent dwelling units will be assessed for payment of development contributions according to the terms of this Policy. - Credits must be allocated to the same allotment or allotments.
-This prevents the transfer of credits from one allotment to another. - Credit will not be granted for infrastructure provided in excess of what is required as a condition of any consent(s) issued by us. - Credits cannot be used to reduce the total number of Household Equivalent Units to a negative number.
-That is to say, credits cannot be used to force payments by Council to the developer.
+This prevents the transfer of credits from one allotment to another. - Credit will not be granted for infrastructure provided in excess of what is required as a condition of any consent(s) issued by us.